The Library of Nonhuman Books

 Description

-The two founders, Karen ann Donnachie and Andy Simionato, declare their Library of Nonhuman Books to be a “publishing experiment for our post-literate society, which increasingly defers its reading to nonhuman counterparts” (publisher website).
+The two founders, Karen ann Donnachie and Andy Simionato, declare their Library of Nonhuman Books to be a “publishing experiment for our post-literate society, which increasingly defers its reading to nonhuman counterparts” (Atomic Activity Books, “The Library of Nonhuman Books”).
 At present, however, they still feel it necessary to add a warning to all their books that they were not made by humans, but almost entirely by machines.

 For this, the books are first captured page by page on a self-built photo camera system using computer vision—the only human-machine interaction here is the turning of the pages.
 Subsequently, the pages are processed by OCR and then presented to a custom-coded algorithm for “reading,” which, based on machine learning and natural language processing, selects from the given words on each page those low-density syllable, semantically meaningful words that form a haiku.
 The unnecessary word material is deleted in the tradition of erasure poetry, whereupon the generated word constellation is provided with an image from Creative Commons Google Image in the tradition of illuminated manuscripts, matching the poem content as much as possible.
 All pages are subjected to this procedure, including the table of contents, index, and book covers.

 The automation also includes a postscript for pagination of the newly generated pages, the addition of a colophon with the reading’s UTC timecode and other metadata, and the production of the two print templates for cover and book body including their upload and print order via the API of a print-on-demand service provider.
-Finally, the generated book is automatically added to the Library of Nonhuman Books: “From the moment our machine completes its reading, until the delivery of the book from the print-on-demand service, our automated-art-system proceeds algorithmically, and without the intervention of humans” (publisher website).
-This reading process can be performed several times, with the machine extracting new poetic potential from the word material and adding different illustrations each time (as can be seen in the screenshots of two different readings of the same book offered on Blurb).
+Finally, the generated book is automatically added to the Library of Nonhuman Books: “From the moment our machine completes its reading, until the delivery of the book from the print-on-demand service, our automated-art-system proceeds algorithmically, and without the intervention of humans” (Atomic Activity Books, “The Library of Nonhuman Books”).
+This reading process can be performed several times, with the machine extracting new poetic potential from the word material and adding different illustrations each time.
 A maximum of ten copies of each of these readings are produced.

-Most of the books so far have been created with Blurb; Ingram Spark has proven to be inferior in terms of binding and editing quality.
-However, they are only available through the publisher, Atomic Activity Books, as the artists did not want to become dependent on one platform.
+However, the books are still only available through the publisher, Atomic Activity Books, as the artists did not want to become dependent on one platform.
 In addition, some books still need to be trimmed and resized to the size of the original if the print-on-demand platform does not offer the required format by default.
 This also has the advantage that the artists can shrink-wrap the copies and add the warning sticker.
-Although the books are listed as “No-ISBN” on the website, they do indeed have an ISBN on their back cover, inserted by Blurb.
-The artists did not seek permission from either the authors or the publishers of the books the algorithm read.

 Cameras, microcontroller, LED array, articulated arm in anodized aluminium and plastic.
 Photo Atomic Activity Books.